counterfactual/monorepo/packages/specs/source/01-app-definition.md

 function resolve(bytes memory, Transfer.Terms memory) public view returns (Transfer.Transaction);
 ```

-The first argument which is of type `bytes memory` is an internally-referencable state object for the `AppDefinition`.
+The first argument of type `bytes memory` is an internally-referencable state object for the `AppDefinition`.
 For example, in the case of a payment channel it must be considered as the ABI-encoded version of a structure encoding the type from above.
 This means that you will likely want to use `abi.decode` inside of the `resolve` method to decode the bytes into a usable struct object.
 In our payment channel example this would look like:

 ```solidity
 function resolve(bytes memory encodedState, Transfer.Terms memory terms)